Manatees and More Things To Do in Crystal River The Manatee Capital of the World

 the heart of Crystal River, Three Sisters Spring flows into King’s Bay and the river basin.
-This provides year-round protection, food and breeding reserve in the Crystal River National Wildlife Refuge.
+This provides year-round protection, food, and breeding opportunities in a nearby preserve in the Crystal River National Wildlife Refuge.

-Our recommendation is to stop by the Adventure Center at the Plantation Inn and ask about the best time to go scalloping, the best charter captains and the snorkel equipment needed.
+Our recommendation is to stop by the Adventure Center at the Plantation Inn and ask about the best time to go scalloping, the best charter captains, and the snorkel equipment needed.
 Of course, our recommendation may include a beer or two at the Plantation Inn tiki bar a few steps from the marina.
 For many people, scalloping is one of the top things to do in Crystal River.

 Other Things To Do in Crystal River

 While late summer is scallop season, fishing for snook, redfish and trout is excellent in this area year-round.
 Some of the charter captains can give you detailed assistance in planning a great inshore fishing trip.
-Offshore, grouper, snapper and other pelagics roam the clear gulf waters.
+Offshore species include grouper, snapper, kingfish, and other pelagics that roam the clear gulf waters.

-Just about eight or ten miles south is the Homosassa Springs State Wildlife Park and just a few minutes from there is the
+Just about eight or ten miles south of Crystal River is the Homosassa Springs State Wildlife Park and just a few minutes from there is the

 You can also check out some charters to swim with the manatees at the springs.
 This is one of the most popular things to do in Homosassa Springs.